 Owing to the high cost of these loans, it is important to use the home credit facility for a very short period.
 You should not borrow for more than a few weeks.

 3. Do repay on time

 Being very short cash loans, the doorstep loans offer the flexibility of weekly or fortnightly repayments.
 You should ensure that you repay on time.
-For the cost of rolling over doorstep, loans are very high and it would also hurt your credit report beyond repairs.

 4. Do check the credentials of the lender

 It is widely known that loan sharks are always on a run for borrowers looking for small cash loans.
 You should always check the legitimacy of a lender/broker before applying for one.

 You can prepay the loan if possible as it will save you enough interest amount.
 Besides, it would boost your credit score.

 It is important to keep a check on the amount you borrow.
 Never apply for a loan for more than what you require.

 2. Don’t delay the repayment